izackp/FlutterAsCLibrary/README.md

 If I know where, why, how something is used.
 I'll mention it here otherwise I don't immediately know.
 * benchmark - Tools for measuring performance.
 Lost of tests and related stuff has been taken out.
 I kept this because it seems like it could be useful.
 * icu - [What is ICU?](http://site.icu-project.org/#TOC-What-is-ICU-).
 Handles a lot of text stuff.
 Used in paragraph builder (txt mentioned below).
-* colorama - looks like its scripts to colorize the terminal.
-Seemingly unnecessary.
-I will probably try to remove it.
 * expat - XML Parser.
 * freetype2 - Font Library.
 * googletest - Unit testing library.